-For simulating VLBI observations of SMBHBs and for calculation of the likelihood of candidate orbits in the Bayesian fitting process, a post-Newtonian, (PN) binary orbital model has been implemented.
-The model is based upon that described by \cite{Blanchet-2024LRR} up to order 3.5PN.
-This is consistent with the typical consideration for massive black hole inspirals \cite[e.g.,][and references therein]{Piarulli+2025arXiv}.
-The rational behind excluding higher order effects is discussed below.
+For simulating VLBI observations of SMBHBs and for calculation of the likelihood of candidate orbits in the Bayesian fitting process, we implemented a PN orbital model.
+The model is based on the one described by \cite{Blanchet-2024LRR} up to order 3.5PN.
+This is consistent with the typical consideration for massive black hole inspirals \cite[e.g.][and references therein]{piarulli_parametrized_2025}.
+The rational behind excluding higher-order effects is discussed below.
 The acceleration function is defined as